 This is not just what we think of as eye-related conditions.
 Diabetes can be detected and treated before it becomes a serious issue providing it is caught early enough.
 Eye conditions such as glaucoma and cataracts can also be caught.
 As with most medical conditions, the earlier they are caught, the quicker and more effectively they can be treated.

 Visual Aids and Eye Surgery

 Visual aids and/or eye surgery can also be implemented to preserve eye health after a professional eye examination.
-Eyesight deteriorates as we get older, and early detection means you can have the right visual aid or eye surgery to help you see at 20/20.
+Eyesight deteriorates as we get older, and early detection means you can have the right visual aid or eye surgery to help you see with 20/20 vision.

 Though not many make the connection, diet is crucial to eye health.
-Diabetes is the biggest cause of blindness in the UK so having a healthy diet consisting of fruit, vegetables, and low fat foods is a win-win scenario for our eyes.
+Diabetes is the biggest cause of blindness in the UK so having a healthy diet consisting of fruit, vegetables and low-fat foods packed with vitamins is a win-win scenario for our eyes.

 Family History and Eye Health